manuk2000/Object_detection/README.md

 provide you with the visual outcome of the zooming process on the input video.

-## Requirements

-To run this program, you need to install OpenCV.
-You can install it using the following command:

 Also, download the source code file from [this link] (https://pysource.com/wp-content/uploads/2021/10/ Object-tracking-from-scratch-source_code.zip) and